lars1050/csc321-s25/16_ga_scheduling/README.md

 Worksheet is Due at the end of class on Friday, March 27

-Team coding is due Tuesday, April 1 end-of-day with 24 hour grace period
+Team coding is due Wednesday, April 2 end-of-day with 24 hour grace period

 A Genetic Algorithm is a search technique for solving a problem.
 It explores a solution space by creating a population of individuals,